abdellahseddikpro/ruby-hello-world/README.md

 This is a sample openshift v3 application repository.
-This is a sample opeThis is a sample openshiftapplication v3 application repository.
+This is a sample opeThis is a sample openshi a sampleftapplication v3 application repository.
 nshift v3 application repository.
 nshift v3 application repository.